• Skip to primary navigation

 Yes, it is healthier compared to other carbonated drinks.
 It's also a popular way to consume more ginger.

-Is it good for your stomach?
+Is ginger beer good for your stomach?

 Ginger beer contains ginger root, which soothes an upset stomach, and can also help reduce nausea.

-Is this good for a sore throat?
+Is ginger beer good for a sore throat?

 Yes, it can be good for a sore throat.
 Make sure that it is chilled and has natural ginger as an ingredient.